GiGurra/flycd/README.md

 it (i.e. flycd doesn't have to implement the full fly.io domain model).
 There are several reasons flycd doesn't just use a `fly.toml` instead of `app.yaml`.
-One reason is because `flycd` uses the fly.io cli (`fly`/`flyctl`) under the hood, and the fly.io cli actually modifies the `fly.toml` in place when deploying :S. Another is that we want to re-use data within the config repo, and `fly.toml` is not a very good format for that.
+One reason is because `flycd` uses the fly.io cli (`fly`/`flyctl`) under the hood, and the fly.io cli actually modifies the `fly.toml` in place when deploying :S. Another is that we want to re-use data within the config repo, and `.toml` is not a very good format for that.

 Check the [examples](examples) directory for more ideas.